Fill out this form and get access to your Case Studies

 What is Product Design?

 Product Design a broad term that refers to all the work that leads up to the creation of an early-stage (alpha) prototype.

 It starts with a detailed planning document that is then used by the design team to develop a preliminary design.

 Product Requirements Document (PRD)

-Design planning begins with the Product Requirements Document (PRD) – also known as a User Requirements Document (URS) which is intended to help you to answer key questions and develop a road map for the entire manufacturing process.
+Product Design begins with the Product Requirements Document (PRD) – also known as a User Requirements Document (URS) – which is intended to help you answer key questions about your product and develop a road map for the entire manufacturing process.

-The PRD will become a constant reference guide as you move through the manufacturing process.
+The PRD will serve the initial design process, but it will also become your constant reference guide as you move through the manufacturing process.